 Your water will come from sources which already supply thousands of our other customers, and which meets all the regulatory water quality requirements to ensure you are provided with safe, wholesome drinking water.

-Currently Birmingham’s water is sourced from Wales.
+Currently Birmingham’s water comes from Wales.
 When we use the temporary supply, your water will be from other parts of our region.
 As water is a natural product, different sources have a slightly different mix of minerals and composition.

 The water will continue to meet regulatory water quality requirements and is already used by thousands of customers, so you can continue with your normal water use and routines.
 If you use water for a non-domestic purpose, which may be affected by a change in water composition you may want to consult your equipment manufacture.

 Birmingham’s water will continue to be treated to the same high standards that our customers currently enjoy.
 We’ll also be working

 closely with public health bodies to satisfy any particular needs they may have.

-Household appliances are designed to work perfectly well with all types of water, and a short term change in supply should not have any affect.
+Household appliances are designed to work perfectly well with all types of water, and a short term change in supply should not have any effect.